zach-weav/HoneyPi/tests/TestPlan-HoneyPi.md

 >   Device Testing Assumptions:

--  Excluding myself, I will have 5-8 testers
+-  Excluding myself, I will have 4-6 peer testers

 -  Each tester will provide valuable feedback